Platzi-Master-C8/MS-Plugins/api_doc.md

 `GET` ➡ /api/v1/languages/{languageId}/leaderboard
 #### Description
 ```
-the leaders in the elected language
+The leaders in the chosen language
 ```